 Abstract.
-Secondary Ion Mass Spectrometry (SIMS) is a widely used technique for in-situ U-Pb geochronology of accessory minerals.
+Secondary ion mass spectrometry (SIMS) is a widely used technique for in situ U-Pb geochronology of accessory minerals.
 Existing algorithms for SIMS data reduction and error propagation make a number of simplifying assumptions that degrade the precision and accuracy of the resulting U-Pb dates.
 This paper uses an entirely new approach to SIMS data processing that introduces the following improvements over previous algorithms.
-First, it treats SIMS measurements as

-- 5 compositional data, using logratio statistics.
-This means that, unlike existing algorithms: (a) its isotopic ratio estimates are guaranteed to be strictly positive numbers; (b) identical results are obtained regardless of whether data are processed as normal ratios (e.g. 206Pb/238U) or reciprocal ratios (e.g. 238U/206Pb); and (c) its uncertainty estimates account for the positive skewness of measured isotopic ratio distributions.
-Second, the new algorithm accounts for the Poisson noise that characterises Secondary Electron Multiplier (SEM) detectors.
-By fitting the SEM signals using the method of maximum likelihood, it naturally handles - 10 low intensity ion beams, in which zero-count signals are common.
-Third, the new algorithm casts the data reduction process in a matrix format, and thereby captures all sources of systematic uncertainty.
-These include significant inter-spot error correlations that arise from the Pb/U-UO(2)/U calibration curve.
-The new algorithm has been implemented in a new software package called simplex. simplex was written in R and can be used either online, offline or from the command line.
-The program can handle SIMS data from both Cameca and SHRIMP instruments.
+First, it treats SIMS measurements as compositional data using logratio statistics.
+This means that, unlike existing algorithms, (a) its isotopic ratio estimates are guaranteed to be strictly positive numbers, (b) identical results are obtained regardless of whether data are processed as normal ratios (e.g. 206 Pb / 238 U) or reciprocal ratios (e.g. 238 U / 206 Pb), and (c) its uncertainty estimates account for the positive skewness of measured isotopic ratio distributions.
+Second, the new algorithm accounts for the Poisson noise that characterises secondary electron multiplier (SEM) detectors.
+By fitting the SEM signals using the method of maximum likelihood, it naturally handles low-intensity ion beams, in which zerocount signals are common.
+Third, the new algorithm casts the data reduction process in a matrix format and thereby captures all sources of systematic uncertainty.
+These include significant inter-spot error correlations that arise from the Pb / U-UO(2) / U calibration curve.
+The new algorithm has been implemented in a new software package called simplex.
+The simplex package was written in R and can be used either online, offline, or from the command line.
+The programme can handle SIMS data from both Cameca and SHRIMP instruments.

-15 1 Introduction
+1 Introduction

-Secondary Ion Mass Spectrometry (SIMS) combines high sensitivity with high mass resolution (Williams, 1998).
-This allows the technique to obtain precise U-Pb dates on ng-sized samples whilst resolving isobaric interferences on 204Pb to a degree that is currently unachievable by other techniques such as Laser Ablation Inductively Coupled Plasma Mass Spectrometry (LAICPMS).
+Secondary ion mass spectrometry (SIMS) combines high sensitivity with high mass resolution (Williams, 1998).
+This allows the technique to obtain precise U-Pb dates on nanogram-sized samples whilst resolving isobaric interferences on 204Pb to a degree that is currently unachievable by other techniques such as laser ablation inductively coupled plasma mass spectrometry (LAICPMS).
 There are some other differences between LAICPMS and SIMS as well.
-LAICPMS instrumentation is built

-20 by numerous manufacturers, whose data files are compatible with a rich ecosystem of data reduction codes such as Iolite, Glitter and LADR.
-This facilitates the intercomparison of different laboratories, different instrument designs and so forth.
+LAICPMS instrumentation is built by numerous manufacturers, whose data files are compatible with a rich ecosystem of data reduction codes such as Iolite, Glitter, and LADR.
+This facilitates the intercomparison of different laboratories, different instrument designs, and so forth.
 In contrast, the SIMS U-Pb world is dominated by just two manufacturers, whose SHRIMP (Sensitive High Resolution Ion Micro-Probe) and Cameca instruments use completely separate data reduction protocols.
 Most SHRIMP laboratories use Squid (Ludwig, 2000; Bodorkos et al., 2020), which is incompatible with Cameca data.
-In contrast, Cameca data tends to be processed

-25 by in-house software such as M. J. Whitehouse's NordSIM spreadsheet, which are incompatible with SHRIMP data.
+In contrast, Cameca data tend to be processed by in-house software such as Martin John Whitehouse's NordSIM spreadsheet, which are incompatible with SHRIMP data.

 This paper introduces a unified algorithm for SIMS U-Pb data reduction that aims to address five problems with existing data reduction methods.
-The first three of these problems are:
+The first three of these problems are the following.